 “incredibly” – Hyperbolic and meaningless.

-“leverage” as a verb – I’ve reconciled myself to seeing this world throughout PR proposals, but it should never appear in a press release.
+“leverage” as a verb – I’m reconciled to seeing this word throughout PR proposals, but it should never appear in a press release.

 “game-changing” – If a product has truly changed the game, then explain how.
 Otherwise, this is another empty hyperbole.

 For more PR buzzwords that deserve to be busted, check out PRbuzzsaw.
 You can try its “automated jargon removal tool” to assess your press release, or just have a laugh.
 And if you’re still in need of inspiration, I have a charming, bespoke cottage with lots of character that you might want to check out.« PR Tips For A High-Impact Technology Launch | How Social Media Drives B2B PR »